mulesoft/mule-migration-assistant/CONTRIBUTING.md

 3. Project structure: TBD

 ## Creating your migration task repository
-To get started with your migration task you have to create a new class and make it inherit from `AbstractMigrationTask`.
-In order to be consistent with the rest of the migrators, this class must be placed in the library module under the `src/main/java/com/mulesoft/tools/migration/library/mule/tasks` folder.
+To get started with your migration task you have to create a new class and make it inherit from [AbstractMigrationTask](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/task/AbstractMigrationTask.java).
+In order to be consistent with the rest of the migrators, this class must be placed in the library module under the folder `src/main/java/com/mulesoft/tools/migration/library/mule/tasks`.

 These are the methods that you must implement: